 - Securing debt

 Commercial property is a speciality of our business; however, we have managed transactions over most asset classes.
 Investment returns sought by investors fall into two buckets- income and growth.
 We focus on the delivery of both objectives.

 Investing in Australian real estate will be aided by a growing population.
-Current population of 24.7Million and estimated by 2051 to be 38Million.
+The current population is 25.7 million and is estimated by 2050 to be 36 million.
 Net overseas migration is the largest growth factor.
 Furthermore, increasing demand for well-developed public transport in outer suburbs facilitating this growth and driving prime locations Commercial buildings value.